DarthFubuMVC/fubumvc/docs/source/contribute/guidelines.rst

 in production so we have to try and ensure a little quality by looking over anything that gets included.
 In order to make this nice and simple, we've come up with a little process for contributors.
-If your'e new to Git and GitHub, please check out GitHub's `bootcamp documenation`_.
+If your'e new to Git and GitHub, please check out GitHub's `bootcamp documentation`_.

 The basic Fubu workflow goes roughly like so: